wallacegibbon/modified-micro-emacs/README.md

 ANSI CSI control sequences is used directly.
 We don't need extra libraries (like `libncurses`) to run this program.

+Meta prefixed key bindings are removed.
+Ctrl is enough for this program.

 UTF-8 support got removed and binary data is supported.

+It is recommended to use a keyboard remapper like [this one][key remapper] to map `White Space` to `Ctrl` when holding it.

 ## Build and Install